CommonAccord/Site-Org/Doc/02/NDA/Form.md

 /Note=changed "uses to protect its own Confidential Information"?  to make it lower case.
 Capitalized, might it be construed to mean the info it gives to the other party?
 What if it gives unimportant info

 2.Ti=Engagement

+2.1.Ti=Disclosure and Use

+2.1.0.sec=Subject to Section {Conf.ExcludeAndExcept.Xnum}, {the_Receiving_Party} agrees that at all times and notwithstanding any termination or expiration of {this_Agreement} it will:

+2.1.1.sec=hold in strict confidence and not disclose to any third party any {Confidential_Information_of_the_Disclosing_Party}, except as approved in writing by {the_Disclosing_Party}, and

+2.1.2.sec=will use the {Confidential_Information_of_the_Disclosing_Party} for no purpose other than the {Permitted_Use}.

+2.1.=[01/Agt/Bit/_secs/02]

+2.2.Ti=Care

+2.2.sec={The_Receiving_Party} will also protect such {Confidential_Information} with at least the same degree of care that {the_Receiving_Party} uses to protect its own confidential information, but in no case, less than reasonable care.

+2.3.Ti=Access

-2.sec=Subject to Section 3, {the_Receiving_Party} agrees that at all times and notwithstanding any termination or expiration of {this_Agreement} it will hold in strict confidence and not disclose to any third party any {Confidential_Information_of_the_Disclosing_Party}, except as approved in writing by {the_Disclosing_Party}, and will use the {Confidential_Information_of_the_Disclosing_Party} for no purpose other than the {Permitted_Use}. {The_Receiving_Party} will also protect such {Confidential_Information} with at least the same degree of care that {the_Receiving_Party} uses to protect its own confidential information, but in no case, less than reasonable care. {The_Receiving_Party} will limit access to the {Confidential_Information_of_the_Disclosing_Party} to only those of {the_Receiving_Party}’s employees or authorized representatives having a need to know and who have signed confidentiality agreements containing, or are otherwise bound by, confidentiality obligations at least as restrictive as those contained herein.
+2.3.sec={The_Receiving_Party} will limit access to the {Confidential_Information_of_the_Disclosing_Party} to only those of {the_Receiving_Party}’s employees or authorized representatives having a need to know and who have signed confidentiality agreements containing, or are otherwise bound by, confidentiality obligations at least as restrictive as those contained herein.

+2.=[01/Agt/Bit/Outline/1-3.Secs]

-3.Ti=Exclusions from Confidentiliaty
+3.Ti=Exclusions from Confidentiality

 3.0.Sec={The_Receiving_Party} will not have any obligations under {this_Agreement} with respect to a specific portion of the {Confidential_Information_of_the_Disclosing_Party} if {such_Receiving_Party} can demonstrate with competent evidence that such portion of {Confidential_Information}: